dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 FIgure 2 Diagram of Hardware Setup

-Table 1 lists the power consuption of units and capacities of batteries.
+Table 1 lists the power consumption of the units and capacities of batteries.

 ![Power Requirement](../../images/velodyne/units_power_consumptions_Batteries.PNG)